 Young people are among those most affected by the high unemployment level in South Africa.
-At the end of the second quarter in 2022, 45% of young people between 15 and 34 years were not in employment, education and training.
+In the first quarter of 2023, 44.7% of young people between 15 and 34 years were not in employment, education and training.
 This rate is even higher in many townships, informal settlements, villages and inner-city areas.